reactables/action-router-js/README.md

 # Action Router JS

-# 2025 03 13
+# 2025 03 14

-Tasks
-- what is the api to talk to backend?
-  - i guess just the url?
+  - continue with action-router-js - DONE

-- Install packages - DONE
+    - move it to reactables - DONE

-- set up workspace
-  - packages
-   - action-router-react
-    - useActionRouter hook
-    - also exports RxActionRouter
+  - link with basicare plus - IN PROGRESS
+  - add a source for rxpaginated search
-   - action-router-reactable next
+  - build feature